ie3-institute/PowerSystemDataModel/docs/readthedocs/models/input/participant/general.rst

 Fixed Power Factor
 """"""""""""""""""
-Active and reactive power are coupled by a timely independent power factor.
+Active and reactive power are coupled by a time-independent power factor.
 It can be parsed from :code:`cosPhiFixed:{(0.0, 0.95)}` (exemplary).

 Active Power Dependent Power Factor